 A material transfer agreement (MTA) is the contractual instrument used to define the terms and conditions for the exchange of materials.
 An MTA typically sets forth rights to use the materials and may allocate rights that result from their use.
 They often include terms related to publication of results, limitations on the use of the materials, and the intellectual property rights of the provider and the recipient in the results of the research in which the materials are used.

 An MTA may be needed when required by the provider of material.
 Outgoing transfers of materials from University of Louisville laboratories may require MTAs if the materials are the subject of a research disclosure on file with the Office of Technology Transfer, have been licensed to a third party, or are of human origin, toxic or hazardous, or export controlled.

-Send an email to OTT.
+Send an email to the EPI-Center.
 Please include as much information as you have, including the name of the material, the intended provider or recipient, the provider or recipient’s contact information, and any draft agreements you may have received.